UMWEDU/umw-study-sync/_areas of study/cybersecurity.md

 permalink: /study/areas/cybersecurity/index.html
 published: true
 post_date: 2018-12-04 22:16:18
 wpcf-value-proposition: 'Cybersecurity is a critical interdisciplinary field that seeks to mitigate the ever-growing number of cyber threats that we all face in a more and more connected world.
-Whether defending government systems from intrusion, developing more secure software, managing a corporation’s network security, analyzing new forms of malicious software, exploring new software vulnerabilities, managing user security, or implementing new  cryptographic methods, there is a wealth of different areas in cybersecurity that need talented professionals who can not only handle the tasks of today, but also innovate and tackle the security challenges of tomorrow. '
+Whether defending government systems from intrusion, developing more secure software, managing a corporation’s network security, analyzing new forms of malicious software, exploring new software vulnerabilities, managing user security, or implementing new  cryptographic methods, there is a wealth of different areas in cybersecurity that need talented professionals who can not only handle the tasks of today, but also innovate and tackle the security challenges of tomorrow.'
+wpcf-areas-of-study: >
-wpcf-areas-of-study: 'The bachelor’s degree program in cybersecurity offers an array of courses, including computer security, system administration, ethics, software security, penetration testing, networking, and more.  '
+  The bachelor’s degree program in cybersecurity offers an array of courses, including computer security, system administration, ethics, software security, penetration testing, networking, and more.
 wpcf-career-opportunties: >
   You can position yourself for a particular area of the cybersecurity job